bkdev98/zin-travel/static/services/da-t-cho-nha-ha-ng-ta-n-so-n.md

 We offer breakfast, snacks and bar service.

 All our guests have also access to the swimming pool, gymnasium, free parking, relaxation area and massage center.

-**Interaction with guests**

-We offer breakfast, snacks and bar service.
-All our guests have also access to the swimming pool, gymnasium, free parking, relaxation area and massage center.